Coises/ColumnsPlusPlus/README.md

 * __Calculations:__ There are commands to add or average numbers in one or more columns.
 * __Alignment:__ You can left- or right-align text, or line up numbers.
 * __Sorting:__ Columns++ includes  sort commands that work correctly with rectangular selections in files that use tabs.
+* __Conversion:__ Commands to convert tabs to spaces and to convert between comma (or other delimiter) separated values and tabbed presentation are included.

 There is a [help file](https://coises.github.io/ColumnsPlusPlus/help.htm).